 Orange flowers.
 Some cultivars have yellow flowers.

-The long bloom time of these tropical milkweeds may be detrimental to our monarch populations.
+The long bloom time of these tropical milkweeds may be detrimental to our monarch populations in part due to parasites.

 Bloodflower or tropical milkweed | Asclepias syriaca (zones 9-11)